DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Infection can present at any age.
 There are two age peaks; 10–14 years of age, and 35–44 years.
 It is rarely seen in infants and young children.

 The mode of transmission of infection remains controversial.
 It is believed to be spread by breathing airborne droplets from affected individuals when they sneeze or cough.
 In 80% of new cases, there is a clear history of prolonged contact with an untreated person suffering from leprosy.
-The majority of exposed individuals will not develop any symptoms.
+The majority of exposed individuals will not develop symptoms.
 The incubation period is long; on average around 5 years, range 6 months to 20 years.
 Symptoms are usually mild initially and are only noticed years after exposure.

 Armadillos are an important source of infection in Brazil and southern states of the US.
 People who hunt, kill, process, or eat armadillo meat are at high risk for infection with M. leprae.